rapidstream-org/rapidstream-tapa/docs/dev/build.rst

 Build TAPA from Source
 ----------------------

+When building on systems other than a RapidStream server or a UCLA server, you will need to modify the ``VARS.bzl`` file in the repository's root directory to specify the correct Vivado installation paths and versions.
+The build script currently assumes default installation paths at ``/opt/tools/xilinx/Vivado/2024.2`` and ``/opt/tools/xilinx/Vivado/2022.2`` for Vivado, and ``/opt/tools/xilinx/Vitis/2024.2`` for Vitis.

+For installations in non-standard locations, please update the relevant paths in the ``VARS.bzl`` file to match your system configuration.
+Additionally, you should set ``XILINX_TOOL_VERSION`` to reference your most recent Xilinx tools version and ``XILINX_TOOL_LEGACY_VERSION`` to indicate the earliest Xilinx tools version you have installed.

 To build TAPA, navigate to the root directory of the cloned repository and execute the following command:

 .. code-block:: bash